Chapter Fifteen: Financial Reporting and Concepts

 Instead, U.S. generally accepted accounting principles dictate that error corrections (if material) must be handled by prior period adjustment.
 This means that the financial statements of prior periods must be subjected to a restatement to make them correct.
 In essence, the financial statements of prior periods are redone to reflect the correct amounts.
 Global GAAP follows a similar approach but provides an exception for adjustments that are impractical to determine.

-The following 20X5 entry reveals the method of adjusting the general ledger for failure to record depreciation in 20X4.
-The debit to Retained Earnings reflects the expense that would have been recorded and closed to Retained Earnings in the prior year, while the credit to Accumulated Depreciation provides a catch up adjustment to reflect the account’s correct balance.
+The following 20X5 entry reveals the method of adjusting the general ledger for failure to record depreciation of $50,000 in 20X4.
+The debit to Retained Earnings reflects the expense that would have been recorded and closed to Retained Earnings in the prior year, while the credit to Accumulated Depreciation provides a catch-up adjustment to reflect the account’s correct balance.

 Importantly, if comparative financial statements (i.e., side-by-side financial statements, for two or more years) are presented for 20X4 and 20X5, depreciation would be reported at the correct amounts in each years’ statements (along with a note indicating that the prior years’ data have been revised for an error correction).
 If an error related to prior periods for which comparative data are not presented, then the statement of retained earnings would be amended as follows: